geminik23/xrpc-rs/README.md

 # xRPC-rs

-Fast local RPC library for Rust using shared memory.
+Fast RPC library for Rust with multiple transport implementations.

+This library provides efficient message passing with various transports including in-process channels, shared memory for IPC, and planned support for network transports (TCP, etc.).
+While currently focused on local communication, the architecture is designed to support both local and remote RPC scenarios.

 **Status:** Very early prototype - It is working but not production-ready.